 Alternatively, why not take a cruise on the river or enjoy a local cookery course.

-The infamous Tiger Temple and Safari Parks are also near Kanchanaburi.
+The infamous Tiger Temple and Safari Parks are also near Kanchanaburi and now there is an ethical elephant rescue park, Elephants World.

 Our favourite thing to do in Kanchanaburi, just relax!